iamrahulreddy/miapp/README.md

 ## Mission: Impossible RAG Application

-Welcome to the Mission: Impossible RAG (Retrieval-Augmented Generation) Application!
+Welcome to the miapp!
 This project is a labor of love, inspired by my deep admiration for the *Mission: Impossible* film franchise.
 Whether you're a die-hard fan or just curious about the intricate world of espionage, this application is designed to provide you with insightful and engaging information about the characters and plots from the *Mission: Impossible* universe.

 ### **Live Demo**
 Check out the live demo of the Mission: Impossible RAG application at [miapp.neuralnets.dev](https://miapp.neuralnets.dev) to experience it in action!